torch2424/wasm-by-example/README.md

 # wasm-by-example

-A repo containing simple examples for how to get things done with wasm.
+A [website](https://wasmbyexample.dev/) containing simple examples for how to get things done with wasm.

 ![Wasm By Example Website Header](./assets/readmeBanner.png)